James Hinchcliffe: Schmidt Peterson Motorsports (2015–2019)

 Hinchcliffe's No. 5 IndyCar was piloted by Ryan Briscoe during the 2015 Indianapolis 500.

 On October 7, 2014, it was announced that Hinchcliffe would join Schmidt Peterson Motorsports for the 2015 season and drive the No. 5 car, filling the open seat left by Simon Pagenaud.

 He won his first race with the team in the second race of the year in New Orleans.
-Hinchcliffe qualified for the 2015 Indianapolis 500 on May 17, then sustained serious injuries in a crash caused by a suspension failure during practice on May 18.
-The right side of the car was disintegrated, and he was pinned in the cockpit; one of the suspension pieces had penetrated the cockpit tub, and punctured Hinchcliffe's thigh, causing profuse bleeding.
-He was taken to Methodist Hospital for surgery to remove the debris from his thigh, and the quick response work by IndyCar safety crews was credited in likely saving his life.
+Hinchcliffe qualified for the 2015 Indianapolis 500 on May 17, then sustained serious injuries in a crash caused by a suspension failure during practice.
+The right side of the car disintegrated, and he was pinned in the cockpit; one of the suspension pieces had penetrated the cockpit tub, and punctured Hinchcliffe's thigh, causing profuse bleeding.
+He was taken to Methodist Hospital for surgery to remove the debris from his thigh, and the quick response work by IndyCar safety crews was credited with saving his life.
 He remained hospitalized during the race and Ryan Briscoe took Hinchcliffe's position for the race.
 Briscoe and Conor Daly replaced Hinchcliffe in the car for the remainder of the 2015 season.

 On May 22, 2016, Hinchcliffe won the pole position for the 100th running of the Indianapolis 500, a year after his near-fatal crash at the track.
 He finished seventh in the race.
 Hinchcliffe led much of the Firestone 600 later that year, only to finish second in a photo finish to Graham Rahal.
 He went on to finish thirteenth in the season standings.

 On April 9, 2017, two years after his last win, Hinchcliffe won his first race of the season at the Long Beach Grand Prix.

-Leena Gade became Hinchcliffe's lead race engineer for the 2018 season, becoming the first female lead race engineer in Indycar.
-On Bump Day for the 2018 Indianapolis 500, Hinchcliffe ended up failing to qualify for the first time in his career.
+Leena Gade became Hinchcliffe's lead race engineer for the 2018 season, becoming the first female lead race engineer in the history of Indycar.
+On Bump Day at the 2018 Indianapolis 500, Hinchcliffe ended up failing to qualify for the race for the first time in his career.
 Afterward, Gade and SPM parted ways.
 In July, Hinchcliffe rebounded to win at Iowa.